meinto/glow/README.md

 ## Config

-For some commands you must provide information like the url of your gitlab instance or your gitlab ci token.
+For some commands you must provide information like the url of your Gitlab instance or your Gitlab ci token.
 These informations can be put in a `glow.json` file.
 Glow will lookup this json in the directory where its executed.

 You can create this json with the `init` command.
 The json will be automatically added to the `.gitignore`: